mbarron62/Fixes-from-the-Fallout-76-Fallout/README.md

 What type of testing should have be used to identify this bug - System Testing - System Testing produces conducted on a complete, integrated system to evaluate the system's compliance with its specified requirements

-List the steps you would use to identify and test this particular bug
+List the steps you would use to identify and test this particular bug - Analysis techniques to evaluate the properties of a material, component or system without causing damage